kennywall/import-test/_posts/2011-03-09-selfservice-application-integration.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/google/Google-Apps-Marketplace.jpg
 ---
-{% include JB/setup %}<p>Today is the first birthday of the Google Apps Marketplace, and what better time to talk about the significance of application ecosystems.
+{% include JB/setup %}Today is the first birthday of the Google Apps Marketplace, and what better time to talk about the significance of application ecosystems.
 I would call Google Apps Marketplace a success, even though many Internet users may not even know it exists.
 As a developer I understand the power of being able to integrate with a larger platform ecosystem.
 Google Apps Marketplace enables me to build an application that users to add to their Google Apps account.